East Digital - Price Monitor / History Google Sheet

 Features:

-• Tables can be sorted and filtered by Date, Drive Size, Price Per TB, Price, and Sale Price
+• Tables can be sorted and filtered by Date, Drive Size, Price Per TB, Price, Sale Price, Stock Status and Sale Status

 • Pivot Table per category for consolidated stats per unique product